Storm Highway by Dan Robinson

 Furthermore, the bigger threat appeared to be Sunday night into Monday morning when temperatures well below critical would spill southward over the snow swath, refreezing anything still on the roads.
 But I felt that there was a good chance there would not be much snow left on roads after the midday melting took place.
 2-3 inches of snow will melt very fast in those temperatures.
 A 3-4 hour window to shoot a winter storm is just too short to be practical, and I was already running behind and would lose at least an hour of that due to being late.
 I felt like the chances of not seeing enough significant impacts to capture any compelling footage was too high, so I turned around and headed back home.
 In a normal year, I'd have made the trip without question - but in these times of infringement and piracy, unfortunately I have to be very selective.

-An M3.5 is typically on the low end of perceptible earthquakes, especially any distance away.
+A M3.8 is typically on the low end of perceptible earthquakes, especially any distance away.
 But as of the time of this posting, the USGS DYFI (Did You Feel It) page has already received more than 1,100 reports, most from the St. Louis metro area.
 My report was estimated at III on the Modified Mercalli scale.
 The volume of reports is clearly biased toward St. Louis.
 I'm not sure if that is just because of the population center, or if the fault rupture orientation directed more of the energy to its south.
+The data certainly supports that!
+The moment tensor (beach ball) diagram shows that this was a nearly pure strike-slip (transform) fault rupture, just like the San Andreas Fault in California.

 Even though I don't have anything visual captured from this, it's definitely an event that will be one of the highlights of my 2026!